kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 An AI chatbot in Win95 style: https://wingpt.vercel.app

+Github repos and users with a Windows 95 style: https://github95.vercel.app

 The Steve Jobs Archive: https://stevejobsarchive.com

 A web scraping and browser automation library: https://crawlee.dev